ivanovp/pico_test_vscode_debug/README.md

 ```

 # Connecting Picoprobe to Raspberry Pi Pico
-See picture in Appendix A of Getting started with Pico:
+See picture in Appendix A of Getting started with Pico how to connect the wires:
 https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf

 List of connections to be made: